Calebux/Celo-Vote-Tutorial/README.md

       Kit)
 ```

-##  9: Authentication and Transaction Signing using DappKit
+##  Step 8: Authentication and Transaction Signing using DappKit-

 We need to first authenticate the user before we can sign transactions.
 The @celo/dappkit library can be used to ask the Celo Wallet app for a signature.